Daphnella aulacoessa

 Daphnella aulacoessa is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

-(Original description) The high, narrow, white shell has a fusiform shape.
+The high, narrow, white shell has a fusiform shape.
 The whorls are convexly cylindrical.
 The spire is high, narrow, subscalar, and conical.
 The body whorl is long, narrow, and conical, with a small snout.
 The outer lip has a thin crimped edge.
 The sinus is small, but very well defined at the extreme top of the long narrow aperture.